PEGI shows age limits in games

 You can complain about the age limit

-On PEGI’s website www.pegi.info, it is also possible to complain if you believe that a game should have a different age or content marking than it has received.
+On PEGI’s website, it is also possible to complain if you believe that a game should have a different age or content marking than it has received.

 Here you can search for games, apps and age recommendations:

-You can search for games and their age limits here: www.pegi.info.
-Click on the search result to get more information, among other things, to see the reasons for the age recommendation.
+You can search for games and their age limit here.
+Click on the search result to get more information, including the rationale for the age recommendation.

-Feel free to also use the Barnevakten’s search function, since we post reviews (in Norwegian) and explain more about the game / app.
+Feel free to also use Barnevakten Kids and Media’s search function.
+We post reviews and explain more about the game/app.
 Enter the name of the game or app in the search field.
 In each review, we also show the current age recommendation from PEGI.